About the Special Agents Association

 In July 1962, the first Special Agents Golf Outing was held in Nordic Hills.
 This tradition still continues, with funds raised to support charitable organizations, and the Police Chaplains Ministry.
 It should be noted that the ESSAY continued to keep its members fully informed, as by the article, Board Speaks On

-$4.00 Dinner Coast, “As everyone is aware, the cost of dinner at our monthly meeting is now $4.00.
+$4.00 Dinner Cost, “As everyone is aware, the cost of dinner at our monthly meeting is now $4.00.
 It was not raised from $3.75 in order to give anyone a profit.
 The cost was raised after much deliberation on the part of your board of directors and the committees of the association which are concerned with problems of the budget.”

 In 1975, Chester Gould, from Woodstock, Illinois, was a guest speaker and Special Agents Association award recipient for his work on the cartoon character Dick Tracy.

 The Special Agents Association celebrated its 50 TH anniversary on February 20, 1988, held at the Hyatt Oak Brook.
 Speakers for the evening affair included Master of Ceremonies, John Madigan, WBBM News, and Speaker, Justice George Lindberg, 2nd District Appellate Court.